Crystal Aikin: Early life and career

 Aikin grew up in Tacoma, Washington.
-Since her childhood, she attended Altheimer Memorial Church of God in Christ, where she sang in the Sunshine Band.
-During her teen and young adult years, she sang on the Praise and Worship team while becoming recognized as a local singer in the Tacoma-Seattle area.
+From childhood, she attended Altheimer Memorial Church of God in Christ, where she sang in the Sunshine Band.
+During her teen and young adult years, she sang on the Praise and Worship team while performed as a singer in the Tacoma–Seattle area.
 During this time, Aikin also obtained a Bachelor's degree in Biology and Psychology.

 While a teenager, Aikin was part of a local group called Heaven Sent Us.
 In the late 1990s, Aikin joined a local singing group called Soul (Hendrix/Trinity Records).
-This group gave her more exposure outside of the Tacoma area, even performing at the Gospel Music Workshop of America.
+The group performed outside the Tacoma area, including at the Gospel Music Workshop of America.

 After leaving Soul, Aikin continued singing in the Tacoma area.
 In 2005, she enrolled at Pacific Lutheran University and obtained a nursing degree.
 Aikin's mother, a registered nurse also, is a Professor of Nursing at the university.
 After that, she started working as an emergency room nurse.

 Sunday Best

-In 2007, Aikin auditioned for the reality television contest, Sunday Best, where Christian singers compete for a record contract in the Christian music industry.
+In 2007, Aikin auditioned for the reality television contest, Sunday Best, a gospel singing competition series.
 After being chosen to participate, Aikin went to Los Angeles.
-After several weeks of competition, she finished in first place, winning a recording contract with Zomba Gospel Music (now Verity Gospel Music Group).
+She won the competition and received a recording contract with Zomba Gospel Music (now Verity Gospel Music Group).
 She also won a 2008 Toyota Camry.